Use a light or dark appearance on your Mac

 Tip: You can quickly turn Dark Mode on or off in Control Centre.
 In the menu bar, click Control Centre , click anywhere in Display, then click Dark Mode.

-Auto automatically adjusts the appearance from light to dark during the day.
+Auto gradually adjusts the appearance from light to dark throughout the day.

 You can also choose an accent colour for buttons, pop-up menus and other UI controls, and a highlight colour to use for highlighting selected text.